John Whitby Allen: Final version

-John Allen moved to his final house, chosen for its unfinished basement.
+Allen moved to his final house, chosen for its unfinished basement.
 He excavated the basement, poured a concrete floor and prepared it for construction of the final layout.
 He allocated about half the 1200 sqft to the layout, with the remainder used as workshop and storage.

 Allen built a scale model of the house to aid in planning, in addition to models of the layout he planned to build.
 His planning was very thorough.
 Early plans included the use of real water in scale rivers and lakes.
 Construction began in January 1954.
 One feature of the layout was Devil's Gulch, a part of the basement not excavated, but shaped, with concrete poured over it.
 Allen constructed the layout almost completely by himself.
 He devoted the next 20 years to this project.

-During this period Allen revolutionized model railroading with realistic operations, lighting (including night lighting), and weathering of models.
+During this period, Allen revolutionized model railroading with realistic operations, lighting (including night lighting), and weathering of models.
 He used forced perspective to enhance the illusion of realism, and only allowed photography under his conditions.

-Death and aftermath
+Death and fire

-John Allen suffered a fatal heart attack on the evening of January 6, 1973.
-He had previously suffered at least one heart attack during the 1960s.
-Although he was not feeling well, he worked at completing the Gorre & Daphetid.
+John Allen suffered at least one heart attack in the 1960s.
+As his health declined, he continued to work to complete the Gorre & Daphetid.
 In a telephone conversation with Linn Westcott, he suggested that he would drive the last spike in the spring of 1973, and that Linn should come for a visit then.
 In 1972, he was already suggesting that things might not be going well, and wondering "what to do with the railroad" in letters to a friend.
+He suffered a fatal heart attack on the evening of January 6, 1973.